cavo789/blog/blog/2024/05/08/postman/index.md

 })
 ```

-And if you also have an error message property, make sure it's not empty but contains an error description
+And if you also have an error message property, make sure it's not empty but contains an error description.

 ```php
 pm.test('Error message is not empty', function () {